How to Use AI to Clean and Normalize Messy Data

 • Locale-sensitive formats.
 US "MM/DD/YYYY" vs EU "DD/MM/YYYY" is ambiguous on the 1st-12th of each month.
 Pass a country hint when you have one.

 • Cost on big datasets.
-A million rows at $0.001 each is $1,000.
-Batch records per call and use the cheapest model that still passes your sample tests.
+Every record sent to the Agent-mode step spends AI credits, so a million rows adds up fast.
+Batch records per call and pick the most economical model that still passes your sample tests.

 • Tone drift.
 The model may "improve" names ("Bob" -> "Robert").
 Explicitly forbid expansions in the prompt.